 If you are a Unix user (or, probably, OSX), you will want the source package called wordgrinder-X.X.tar.bz2.
 You'll have to build this yourself.
 Decompress it somewhere and read the README.

 If you want assistance, or wish to make comments, suggestions, feature requests or simpy want to talk about it, then you're welcome to join the mailing list.
+And the current unreleased version (suitable for hacking on the source with) is at WordGrinder's GitHub page.

 Note to Windows users: this section only applies if you want to compile WordGrinder from source, which you probably don't.